 The Financial Committee is responsible for managing and documenting all expenses associated with the organization.
 Internally, their responsibilities include applying for grants, coordinating transportation, recording incomes and expenditures, alongside other administrative work.
-Externally, the Financial Committee holds fundraisers to sponsor patient expenses for crucial services that families are unable to acquire on their own.
-The team also works closely with Mending Kids to plan and coordinate large-scale community fundraisers that simultaneously raise funds for the yearly “Hometown Mission” while educating people about local healthcare disparities.
+Externally, the Financial Committee holds fundraisers to support club activities such as funding for events at local schools and community centers.
+The team also works closely with advisors from UCLA's Student Organizations, Leadership, and Engagement (SOLE) and other UCLA representatives to plan and communicate events.

-The Interview Committee collaboratively creates engaging questions that allow children and their families to express various aspects of their lives, ranging from their favorite hobbies to their opinions about systemic health disparities.
-The goal of this team is to hear and understand individuals’ experiences while identifying structural barriers and collecting public health information for our advocacy and writing committees.
-Members of our interview team are generally comfortable around a camera and are highly sensitive to the apprehension and discomfort that families might experience before and after surgical procedures.
-Due to the COVID-19 pandemic, phone interviews will be the new method of communication between families and SOS.
+The Interview Committee collaboratively creates engaging questions that allow patients to express various aspects of their lives, ranging from their favorite hobbies to their opinions about systemic health disparities.
+The goal of this team is to hear and understand individuals’ experiences and identify their resource needs, while also exploring structural barriers and collecting public health information to be shared by our Media Activism committee.
+Members of our interview team are generally comfortable around a camera and are prepared to treat the interviewed patients and medical professionals with the sensitivity and respect that is crucial to our mission.
+Due to the COVID-19 pandemic, phone interviews and zoom calls are a vital method of communication between patients and SOS.

-The Media Activism Committee is composed of both visual and writing components.
-It is entrusted with presenting people’s stories through anecdotal, informative, and educational writing pieces as well as creating informative visuals.
-This can include information about a disability, opinions on obstacles in healthcare, and more.
-Members work closely with the Interview Committee in order to successfully establish narratives about the lived experiences of the individual and their family that are true to their perspectives and values.
-Due to the COVID-19 pandemic, the Media Activism Committee developed a podcast that features topics in medicine that showcase the importance of access and inclusivity of marginalized people.
+The Media Activism Committee is entrusted with presenting patients' stories through anecdotal, informative, and educational writing pieces as well as informative visuals.
+In addition, this team is responsible for composing blog posts, podcast edits, and educational materials that illustrate SOS's mission and share insights into health inequity.
+Members work closely with the Interview Committee in order to successfully establish narratives about the lived experiences of the patient or medical professional that are true to their perspectives and values.
+During the COVID-19 pandemic, the Media Activism Committee developed a podcast that features topics in medicine that showcase the importance of access and inclusivity of marginalized people.